 Sao Paulo

-Sao Paulo is also another city that technically is not considered the south, but is huge connection to the best places to visit in the south of Brazil.
+Sao Paulo is also another city that technically is not considered the south, but is a huge connection to the best places to visit in the south of Brazil.
 The city is the center of business in Brazil, and is one of the most popular and crowded cities in the country.
 Not only that, but it's actually one of the most well-connected airports in Brazil and in South America.

 Sao Paulo makes the perfect place to start or end your trip around the south of Brazil, and is great for a day or two.
 Head to the colorful area of Beco do Batman, get epic views at the top of the skyscrapers, or have a wild night out at their bars and clubs.
 This city is vibrant, fun, and a great addition for places to visit in the south of Brazil.